tveshas/ml-notes/README.md

-# NumPy Notes 📊
+# NumPy Quick-Revision

-Welcome to my NumPy notes repository!
 This is a collection of my personal notes and examples while learning NumPy, the fundamental package for scientific computing in Python.

 ## What is NumPy? 🐍